develer-staff/cutecom-ng/README.md

 ## Credits

-People and project deserving credits are listed in [CREDITS](./CREDITS)
+People and projects deserving credits are listed in [CREDITS](./CREDITS)

 ## License